-Shopping for eyeglass frames can be quite overwhelming… but also loads of fun!
+Shopping for eyeglass frames can be quite overwhelming… but also lots of fun!

 Eyeglasses nowadays come in a variety of styles, shapes, colors, and materials— metal, plastic, and even natural wood.
 Optical stores are filled with rows and rows of frames, manufactured by popular brands and designers to suit every taste and unique fashion sense.